FloVanGH/coop_sl/examples/README.md

 ## gaming

-Example game for `pico_engine`.
+Example game for `pico_engine_ui`.
 It can be run on multiple platforms.

 ### Run gaming